z9luo/BSML-mbeddr/README.md

 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/BSML-mbeddr-screenshot/6.png">
 7. Finally you can write the real stuff in ImpModule!
 Create your state-machine model, and write a main function to trigger the state machine.
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/BSML-mbeddr-screenshot/7.png">
-8. Create your configuration file, which should be like the following:
+8. Create your configuration file, add glib header to the compiler option, and create a BSML semantics config item.
+This should be like the following:
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/BSML-mbeddr-screenshot/8-1.png">
 9. Build your solution, open a terminal, and direct to {Project_Root}/solutions/{Solution_Name}/source_gen/{Solution_Name}/{Model_Name} for the generated C code.
 There are a bunch of .c and .h files, together with a Makefile.
 Make the source and run the binary, and you can see the result.
 Enjoy:)
 <img src="https://www.student.cs.uwaterloo.ca/~z9luo/BSML-mbeddr-screenshot/9.png">